plugwise/plugwise-beta/README.md

 # Plugwise custom_component (BETA)

+:no_entry::no_entry::no_entry: If you are **not** using USB based Plugwise equipment or have no intention to beta-test our integration, please defer to the **supported** release of this integration **natively** available in [Home Assistant](https://www.home-assistant.io/integrations/plugwise/)! :no_entry::no_entry::no_entry:

-**:warning::warning::warning: Read the [release notes](<https://github.com/plugwise/plugwise-beta/releases>) before upgrading, in case there are BREAKING changes! :warning::warning::warning:**
+:warning::warning::warning: Always **read** the [release notes](<https://github.com/plugwise/plugwise-beta/releases>) before upgrading, in case there are BREAKING changes! **Do note** the release title on alpha releases and only install them if specifically instructed by our team! :warning::warning::warning:

 A fully asynchronous approach to supporting Plugwise devices in Home-Assistant.
 This repository is **meant** for use of beta-testing.
 As of March 2021 we include testing against latest `dev` in Home-Assistant Core, the above batches should indicate compatibility and compliance.